-(5) members of the panel must be present.
-A quorum must include at least three (3) teachers.
+The Joint Panel uses a consensus model for decision-making.
+PAT support providers/induction mentors shall be selected by the majority vote of the panel (Education Code 44502).
+The PAT Joint Panel shall establish its own meeting schedule and operational procedures.
+To meet, at least seven (7) members of the panel must be present.
+A quorum must include at least four (4) teachers.
 Such meetings may take place during the regular workday in which event teachers who are members of the Joint Panel will be released from their duties without loss of pay.